OpenTTD/OpenGFX/docs/README.md

 - some gnu utils: `make`, `cat`, `sed`, `awk` and you might additionally want a text editor of your choice and a graphics programme suitable to handle palettes.
 - [Mercurial](http://mercurial.selenic.com/wiki/Download?action=show&redirect=BinaryPackages) (only when not building from a tarball)

-Optionally, required to re-generated all graphics files from their layered source files after executing 'maintainer-clean':
+Optionally, required to re-generated all graphics files from their layered source files after executing `maintainer-clean`:
 - [GIMP 2.4](https://www.gimp.org/downloads/) or later

 ##### Windows
-We advise you get a MinGW development environment, NML and Mercurial from the sources mentioned above).
-For more detailed instructions see our guide at the [wiki](http://dev.openttdcoop.org/projects/home/wiki) and the very extensive and detailed installation instructions on the [MinGW wiki](http://www.mingw.org/wiki/Getting_Started).
+We advise you get a MinGW development environment, NML and Mercurial from the sources mentioned above.
+For more detailed instructions see our guide on the [wiki](http://dev.openttdcoop.org/projects/home/wiki) and the very extensive and detailed installation instructions on the [MinGW wiki](http://www.mingw.org/wiki/Getting_Started).

 ##### Linux
 Your system should already have most tools, you'll probably only need NML and Mercurial available from the source mentioned above.
 For installation instructions concerning Mercurial refer to the manual of your distribution.